-In normal operation, the ccPMC-HOTLink-Kaon1 receives data requests from the TTL I/O line and sends HOTLink data to the target system.
+In normal operation, ccPMC-HOTLink-Kaon1 receives data requests from the TTL I/O line and sends HOTLink data to the target system.
 This process is repeated about once every 446 microseconds.
-Once the relevant enables and configuration options are set, the board will wait to receive TTL data and store it in a 4K by 32-bit FIFO.
-The data can then be read from the FIFO.
+With the relevant enables and configuration options set; KAON1 will wait to receive TTL data and store it in a 4K by 32-bit FIFO.
 The HOTLink data to be sent is written to the 32k by 32-bit transmit FIFO.
 The HOTLink frame format is specified by data written to the 128 by 32-bit format RAM.
 The RAM need only be loaded once per session, and thereafter the format data will be re-read for each data-frame sent.
 For loop-back testing the same dual-port RAM is used by the HOTLink receiver to verify the data-frame formatting.